WagnerJust/expertAi/.sprints/sprint2.md

-# Sprint 2: Core Backend Logic - PDF Ingestion & Initial Collection Management 🗂️
+# Sprint 2: Core Backend Logic - PDF Ingestion & Initial Collection * Show the CEO:
+    * The structure of the stored PDF files within the Docker named volume (e.g., using `docker exec -it <backend_container_id> ls /app/data/pdfs/<collection_id>`).
+    * The SQLite database entries for collections and PDF documents (e.g., using a DB browser or `docker exec -it <backend_container_id> sqlite3 /app/db_data/local_database.sqlite "SELECT * FROM collections;"`).
+Database uses named volume storage with proper permissions.agement 🗂️

 **Goal:** Implement backend functionality for creating and managing collections, uploading/linking PDFs, performing basic text extraction, and storing PDF files and their metadata.